 No one wants to give up hard-earned money.
 Do we have to tithe?

-With the price of everything else going up these days, aren’t you glad the Lord hasn’t increased the tithe to 15 percent? -- Unknown
+With the price of everything else going up these days, aren’t you glad the Lord hasn’t increased the tithe to [fifteen] percent? -- Unknown

 The issue gets more confusing within Christianity specifically.
-For some Christians, giving 10 percent to God is a nonnegotiable duty.
-For others it was a rule only for the Israelites; though recommended, it is not required.
+For some Christians, giving [ten] percent to God is a [non-negotiable] duty.
+For [others,] it was a rule only for the Israelites; though recommended, [it’s] not required.

 To tithe or not to tithe?
 That is the question.

 TITHING IN THE BIBLE